 “I remember being a new small school superintendent when he was serving as superintendent in Borger ISD — I always admired him for allowing us to be just as important as anyone else,”Cogburn says.“He is truly a great man and a strong supporter of schools, TASA and ESCs.
 We are fortunate that he is one of us.”

-Coffman also serves a special role as a member services representative, culling the news clips that are sent to members Monday through Friday in the TASA Daily newsletter.
+Coffman also serves a special role for TASA, culling the news clips that are sent to members Monday through Friday in the TASA Daily newsletter.
 Using his expertise, he pores through clips from newspapers across the state and beyond, determining which stories will be the most interesting and beneficial to TASA members.

 With all of his understanding of the many benefits TASA offers its members, Coffman feels that the most important role the association plays is helping develop competent leaders.